sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 To create and publish a liveblog post:

+1. We request slides from the speakers in advance to make it easier to extract code snippets, images, etc., and help you get familiar with the concepts and content.
-1. Take notes, capturing, and summarizing the talk's key points.
+1. Take notes during the presentation, capturing, and summarizing the talk's key points.
 1. Fork our [website repository](https://github.com/sourcegraph/about), then edit the Markdown file for your post in the `blogposts` directory.
 1. Optionally, you can preview your post by following the instructions to [run the dev server locally](https://github.com/sourcegraph/about/blob/master/README.md).
 1. Once ready, make a pull request.